 - Light red – fairly difficult competition

-- Red – very difficult competition, it is better to avoid this keywords as your articles won’t rank at all.
+- Red – very difficult competition.
+It is better to avoid these keywords as your articles won’t rank.

 Aside from Google, keysearch can give you data from Bing, Amazon, and YouTube.
-This is good for e-commerce sites and vlogger.
+This is good for e-commerce sites and vloggers.

-If you are only interested in finding keyword difficulty one by one, you don’t need this features because it enables you to search for keywords difficulty score in bulk.
-Keysearch has the ability to search for any given keyword difficulty score whether one by one or in bulk.
-The bulk search has the ability to display all the difficulty score accurately.
+If you are only interested in finding keyword difficulty one by one, you don’t need these features because it enables you to search for keywords difficulty score in bulk.
+Keysearch can search for any given keyword difficulty score, whether one by one or in bulk.
+The bulk search can display all the difficulty score accurately.

-Use free tools to bring out a list of keyword that is related to your seeded keyword and copy and paste the keywords to quick difficulty to find each keywords difficulty score.
+Use free tools to bring out a list of keywords related to your seeded keyword and copy and paste the keywords to quick difficulty to find each keyword’s difficulty score.

-This tools does the same functions as the related keywords features, the only different is that in the quick difficulty feature you have to find your keywords by yourself while related keyword will bring out the list of keywords by itself.
+This tool does the same functions as the related keywords features; the only difference is that in the quick difficulty feature, you have to find your keywords by yourself, while related keywords will bring out the list of keywords by itself.

-My list features of keysearch help you to save your keyword in a list that you can export to your computer.
-Imagine after spending hours finding keywords and you didn’t save the keywords in a list, you can’t find the data of the keywords again.
+My list features of keysearch help you save your keyword in a list that you can export to your computer.
+Imagine after spending hours finding keywords, and you didn’t save the keywords in a list, you can’t find the data of the keywords again.

-What my list features does is that it create a list that contains all the keywords that you save.
-It contains the search volume, difficulty score, CPC and PPC.
+What my list features do is that they create a list that contains all the keywords that you save.
+It contains the search volume, difficulty score, CPC, and PPC.

 You can save your list in CSV or PDF format.

-Backlink are links pointing back to your URL, and with back link checker you will be able to find if your blog ranking.
-Backlinks is one of the metrics that Google use in ranking URL and post with high number of backlinks have high ranking position in serp.
+Backlinks are links pointing back to your URL, and with backlink checker, you will be able to find your blog ranking.
+Backlinks are one of the metrics that Google use in ranking URL, and post with a high number of backlinks have high ranking position in SERP.

-Backlink checker like Moz, Semrush, Google search console and ahrefs gives you the number of backlink pointing back to your blog.
-Google search condole gives the owner of the blog to check the backlinks that Google can find for your blog for free while other paid tools gives you opportunity to spy on your competitor backlinks.
+Backlink checker like Moz, Semrush, Google search console, and ahrefs gives you the number of backlink pointing back to your blog.
+Google search console gives the blog owner to check the backlinks that Google can find for your blog for free, while other paid tools allow you to spy on your competitor’s backlinks.

-Keysearch also offer it own backlink checker that gives you the opportunity to find your competitor backlink.
-After your keyword research, keysearch will display the top ten search result.
-Click on this search result will givegive you the backlinks that they can find for the URL.
-This gives you the estimation of the number of backlink that you have to build to your blog post.
+Keysearch also offers its backlink checker that allows you to find your competitor’s backlink.
+After your keyword research, keysearch will display the top ten search results.
+This search result will give you the backlinks that they can find for the URL.
+This gives you the estimation of the number of backlinks you have to build to your blog post.

-The only downside to this features is that keysearch backlink checker is not comprehensive compare to other paid tools.
+The only downside to this feature is that keysearch backlink checker is not comprehensive compared to other paid tools.
 It gives just a fraction of the backlinks and can lead to you not ranking for the keyword.

-The only solutions is to look for other tools for your backlink checker to get the current estimation of the URL backlinks.
+The only solution is to look for other tools for your backlink checker to get the current estimation of the URL backlinks.

 After you have find the ideal keyword and you have written your article centered on the keyword, you need to find the ranking position.
-This is why rank tracker comes to play, it help you to find the ranking position for a keyword in a given URL over a period of time.
-You can use this tools to find whether your ranking position is increasing or decreasing.
+This is why rank tracking content assistant comes to play; it helps you to find the ranking position for a keyword in a given URL over some time.
+You can use these tools to find whether your ranking position increases or decreases.

-Youtuber are making money from YouTube and you use keysearch to find low difficulty score and when your viewers increase your can partner with influencer marketplace to find sponsored post for your channel.
+Youtuber are making money from YouTube, and you use keysearch to find low difficulty scores, and when your viewers increase you can partner with influencer marketplace to find sponsored post for your channel.

-Keysearch offers it user a free one month of usage for just $0.
-This gives you the opportunity to check if you like the tool or not.
+Keysearch offers users a free one month of usage for just $0.
+This allows you to check if you like the tool or not.
 If you like you can then migrate to their paid plan.